 All residents are expected to achieve and maintain satisfactory academic progress.
 In determining whether a resident has made satisfactory progress, UniHall will refer to the resident's UWA academic transcript.
 If a resident has failed 50% or more of their units in a standard semester, they have not fulfilled the requirements for satisfactory progress as a UniHall resident.

-Residents who have failed two or more units in the previous semester will be asked to meet with their RLC and may be placed on an Academic Agreement.
-This puts in place agreed processes to support their future success.
+Residents who have failed two or more units in the previous semester may be asked to meet with their relevant RLS.
+This may put in place an agreed on processes to support their future success.

 6.3 Course Enrolment